cesar-douady/open-lmake/doc/src/lmake_module.md

 If `sync`, wait for server reply.
 Return value is False if at least a dep is in error.
-This is necessary, even without checking return value, to ensure that after this call, the directories of previous deps actually exist if such deps are not read (such as with lmake.depend).
+This is necessary, even without checking return value, to ensure that after this call, the dirs of previous deps actually exist if such deps are not read (such as with lmake.depend).

 **CAVEAT**